datasanchali/datasanchali/README.md

 ### 👋 Hi, I'm Sanchali!

+  👩‍💻 I'm a Data Science professional with over 6 years of industry experience<br>
-  👩‍🎓 M.S. in Business Analytics at W.P.
-School of Business, ASU, 2019<br>
+  👩‍🎓 I got my M.S. in Business Analytics at W.P.
+Carey School of Business, ASU in 2019<br>
   🌱 I’m passionate about open-source projects, sharing knowledge, and exploring new ML techniques<br>
   🎓 This space is for data scientists, analytics engineers, academcians and leaders in data science who want to engage with real-world projects<br>
   💡 Currently exploring interpretability in ML models and ethical AI<br>